Ferdinand von Mueller: Plants named after Mueller

 the genus, Muellerina (Loranthaceae), the taxa Callitris muelleri, Persoonia muelleri, and Verticordia muelleriana, Allocasuarina muelleriana and Eucalyptus muelleriana, and Terminalia ferdinandiana.
+Over 26,000 specimens collected by Mueller are held by the National Herbarium of Victoria.

 Animals named after Mueller

 A species of Australian lizard, Lerista muelleri, is named in his honour, as well as a number of fish and invertebrates.

 Journals named after Mueller

-The in-house journal, Muelleria (journal), of the National Herbarium of Victoria is dedicated to Mueller.
+The in-house journal, Muelleria, of the National Herbarium of Victoria is dedicated to Mueller.